ptrcao/07-Project-1/README.md

 There is also a small staic map for each result showing the directions from A (User Location) to B (Fuel Location).

 ![This shows a panned out, all-inclusive view of the results returned.](./assets/images/results-cards-2.png) This shows a panned out view of the results returned.
-(Note that the positioning of the fixed bar across the middle of the page is an artifact of a full page screenshot and does not occur from the website viewer's point of view).
+(Note that the positioning of the fixed bar across the middle of the page is an artifact of a full page screenshot and does not occur from the website user's point of view).